marticardoso/Learning-with-a-neural-network-based-on-similarity-measures/README.md

 # Learning with a neural network based on similarity measures

-Master thesis
+Source code of my Master thesis.

-Master in Innovation and Research in Informatics - FIB - MIRI
+Master in Innovation and Research in Informatics (data science speciality) - FIB - MIRI

-Data science speciality

-Author: Marti Cardoso i Sabé

  ## Abstract

  Two new learning algorithms are studied: a neural network based on similarity measures and an Ensemble of the first method.
 The goal of this thesis is to understand these two methods, derive training algorithms, analyse the impact of the similarity layer and compare them with traditional methods.

 ## Folder structure